-If you are a diver I am sure it must be an amazing experience which I haven’t have the courage to try probably because I am not a very good diver and I am a little claustrophobic.
+If you are a diver, diving in a cenote must be an amazing experience which I haven’t had the courage to try probably because I am not a very good diver and I am a little claustrophobic.

 - Cenote diving also requires a good level of buoyancy.

 - Water temperature is about 24° Celsius, a full wetsuit is highly recommended.

 - Make sure your dive computer has backlit illumination so you can read important dive info easily.